the1lab/1lab/src/Data/Nat/Solver.lagda.md

 sound-X[ fsuc i ] (_ ∷ env) = sound-X[ i ] env
 ```

-Now, for something more involved: let's show that addition of polynomials really
+Now, for something more involved: let's show that addition of
-deserves the name addition.
+polynomials really deserves the name "addition" --- under the semantics
+mapping `⟦_⟧ₚ`{.Agda}, adding two polynomials then evaluating is the
+same thing as evaluating each then adding the results.

 ```agda
 sound-+ₚ : ∀ p q → (env : Vec Nat n)